A B C D E F G H I J K L M N O P Q R S T U V W X

 proof

 To “proof” means to produce a proof or have a proof produced.
-“I still need to proof the brochure” is the typical phrase for the word “to proof”.

 Proof

 A proof (correct: contract proof) is an ISO-certified testing device for the graphic arts industry.
 A proof simulates the colourfulness of offset or gravure printing in a colour and legally binding manner within the narrow tolerances of ISO 12647-7.
-Today, it is almost exclusively calculated using a RIP and then produced with inkjet printers on special proof papers.

 Proof cheap

+Proof cheap is a typical search term that people use in search engines to search for a cheap, colour and legally binding proof.
+But what makes a cheap proof?
 A proof becomes a proof that it is produced according to the specifications of the latest revision of the proofing standard ISO 12467-7 and that it is within the tolerances of this standard.
-The current revision is ISO 12647-7:2016, which has been tightened even further with this standard and has been supplemented by a certified edition of spot colours such as PANTONE and HKS.
+The current revision is ISO 12647-7:2016, which has been tightened even further with this standard and has been supplemented by a certified edition of spot colours such as …

 Proof costs